snapsnapturtle/CustomerDetailsService/README.md

 # CustomerDetailsService

 The customer details service is responsible for importing customer data, enriching the data and returning it through an http api to other consumers.
+It is using the following technologies:

+* Java 11
+* Spring Boot
+* Database H2 (In-Memory)
+* Maven

 ## Starting the service

-The service runs on port 8080 by default and can be started using maven.
+Ensure that Java 11 is available.
+The service runs on port 8080 by default and can be started using the following maven command.

 ```shell
 ./mvnw spring-boot:run